Employee Handbook Table of Contents:

 Employees are expected to follow codes and standards in conducting the Company’s business and doing their jobs.

-Deviating from company rules and standards can lead to disciplinary action, including termination of employment (see Section 3.12, Corrective Action).
+Deviating from company rules and standards can lead to disciplinary action, including termination of employment (see Section 3.13, Disciplinary Action).

 6. Benefits and Services:

 [Company Name] offers a benefits program for its [regular full-time] and [regular part-time] employees.
 However, the existence of these programs does not signify that an employee will necessarily be employed for the required time necessary to qualify for the benefits included in and administered through these programs.